Food Allergy Testing from Dr. Nicole Cain

 Traditionally, food allergy testing plus the cost of a doctor visit has been too expensive for many people.
 Additionally, many primary care doctors do not even offer the types of specialty testing that Dr. Cain and her team offer.

-As a result, Dr. Cain has created a solution to help you identify the root cause of your symptoms by offering food allergy and candida testing from one of the most reputable labs in the country (Great Plains Labs).
+As a result, Dr. Cain has created a solution to help you identify the root cause of your symptoms by offering food allergy and candida testing from one of the most reputable labs in the country.
+We will help you identify which foods might be triggering negative responses and will create a personalized dietary program to help you feel your best!

 - We mail you your personalized Food Allergy Kit.